Table of Contents

 This is a very important distinction that is sometimes blurred by marketers and distributors of Suboxone.

 Suboxone therapy is for people who simply cannot discontinue their use of heroin or powerful opiates even if they were not faced with the looming specter of withdrawal.
 It should be considered a long-term (perhaps even life-long) therapy for people whose addictions are so acute that they are literally left with 2 choices: jail or death.
 These addicts continue to use because they are chronically addicted to the high — not simply afraid of withdrawal.
 Suboxone’s primary clinical benefit is that it significantly reduces cravings for opiates.
 It’s effective because it takes away addictive impulses.
-The majority of opiate addicts that I come in contact with here at Withdrawal Ease do not fit that description.
+Many of the visitors to this site that I come in contact with do not necessarily fit that description.
 They would give their left arm to get off of the pills, yet they are afraid of the WITHDRAWAL.
+Of course, we have many addicts that visit this site and they might be appropriate candidates for Suboxone; but for those that are physically dependent on opiates, Suboxone should be taken only after understanding all of its benefits and drawbacks.

 When Do You Take Suboxone?